• Menu

 8. A Water Bottle – Help Reduce the Plastic Consumption

-I would personally recommend using a Water-to-Go Bottle you can get 15% off with Water-to-Go bottles and filters by using code OERT15. – (Check out my Water-to-Go Bottle Review )
+WTM often hands out eco-friendly bottles, but I personally recommend a Water-to-Go Bottle you can get 15% off with Water-to-Go bottles and filters by using code OERT15. – (Check out my Water-to-Go Bottle Review )

 9. A Packed Lunch